-Event cards have a one-time effect on the game and then go to the discard pile.
+Event cards have a one-time effect on the game when they are played, they then go to the discard pile.

-Events have a timing word or phrase in their text telling you when they can be played, such as "Main Phase" or "Any Phase."
-Events are played primarily on vour turn.
-If an Event has either the "Faceoff" or "Reaction" timing words, it can be played when the triager occurs during vour opponent's turn.
-(See below for timina rules.)
+Events have a timing word or phrase in their text telling you when they can be played during your turn, such as "Main Phase" or "Any Phase."
+If an Event has the "Faceoff" or "Reaction" timing word, it can be played during any player's turn.